vpelletier/pprofile/README.rst

 As a command with conflicting argument names: use "--" before profiled executable name::

-  $ pprofile -- foo --out bla
+  $ pprofile -- foo --out bar

 As a module::